President’s Report 2021-2022 – The 26th Year

 - Hans Ferdinands, our Secretary

 - Chris Perera, our Executive Officer

-- Finally, a vote of thanks to our auditor Ben Kaplan who has once given his time to discharge his duties very professionally.
+- Finally, a vote of thanks to our auditor Ben Kaplan (still no relation of Robert) who has once given his time to discharge his duties very professionally.

 Membership Committee Chairman’s Report